sverrehu/kafka-ops-julie/docs/futures/dlq-topic-management.rst

 Tune the final DLQ topic name
 -----------

-As a proud user of JulieOps you might be interested in customize the final name for your DLQ topic.
+As a proud user of JulieOps you might be interested in customizing the final name for your DLQ topic.
 This feature can be achieved in a similar fashion as in the other customization topics.

 If instead, you configure: